Back to the Future: Harnessing the Power of Historical Data to Better Manage Your BudgetPosted on Jun 26, 2017 11:23:37 AM

 What I’m talking about is an analytic tool that makes decision-making better by using a historical perspective to analyze trends and relevant benchmark comparisons.
 The financial office no longer has to find time to gather data and build models.
 Instead, the team can simulate possible scenarios, compare what-if scenarios, analyze results by multiple views and then share the results across the organization.

-The only hurdle is making the decision to move forward now with what will soon be a standard operational tool for all community colleges.
+The only hurdle is making the decision to move forward now with what will soon be a standard operational tool for all higher education institutions.
 I'm confident if your future self were able to time travel, it would tell you not to wait another minute.